 Theodor Adorno (1956) was to lambast the German Recorder Movement by declaring "One has only to hear the sound of the recorder – at once insipid and childish – and then the sound of the real flute: the recorder is the most frightful death of the revived, continuously dying Pan".
 Now, although it is easy for us today to condemn or ridicule Harlan's efforts (and even that of the Dolmetsches and their circle) they must be seen in the social context of their day.
 It is of note that at the time Ravizé tried to introduce into Paris schools the pipeau, a six-holed celluloid or metal flageolet, as did van de Velde in Tours.
 Bamboo pipes were introduced into schools in the U.S.A. in the 1920's and later into those of Great Britain when Hilda King, director of a school in London, began making them along with her students in 1926.
 The Bamboo Pipers Guild, founded by Margaret James in 1932 (with its president none other than Vaughan Williams), was championed by Louise Hanson-Dyer (1884-1962, an expatriate Australian and the patron of Editions L'Oiseaux Lyre) in France (where she was able to move composers such as Auric, Ibert, Milhaud, Roussel, Poulenc and Australia's Arthur Benjamin and Margaret Sutherland to write for this medium), as well as by John Manifold, another Australian (Hall 1978).
 Indeed, the Pipers Guild of Great Britain is still active, as are similar groups in Austria, France, Germany, Netherlands, Switzerland, Italy and America.
 And there are obvious parallels with plucked string (mandolin and guitar) orchestras, accordian orchestras, harmonica bands and brass bands found throughout the world.

 In 1934, Edgar Hunt secured the sole agency in England for factory-made recorders from the German firm Herwig (Herwiga-Rex, a trademark of Gustav Hernsdorf) which was soon taken up by Maynard Rushworth of Liverpool (Kenworthy 1963, Hunt 1977, Moeck 1982).
 Herwig supplied recorders with so-called English fingering for the UK mass-market, as well as offering a cheaper line under the brand-name Hamlin thus bringing recorders within the reach of the general public.
 Hunt (1977) notes that the first plastic recorders (cellulose acetate) were made in England early in World War II by Schott & Co, and sent to German-held prisoners-of-war, particularly those in the RAF, to help while-away the years of captivity (Loretto 1995).
 The first batch of Schott's plastic recorders were tested and packed by Walter Bergmann in November 1941 (Martin, 2002).
 However, a 'Fitzroy' recorder with a bakelite head and wooden body was available in the UK in 1939 (Anna Wells, pers. comm.
 2000).
 Dolmetsch did not commence the production of plastic (ie bakelite) recorders until 1947.
 By 1948 Rose, Morris & Co.
 (London) were also marketting a 'Dulcet' plastic recorder made by John Grey & Sons who may well have been making them before this.
 Lewis & Scott Mfg.
 Co., Plantsville, Connecticut, USA were making a 'Scotty Piccolo Recorder' in 1939 from black 'Tenite' (a versatile, durable, and attractive cellulosic plastic produced by Kodak and manufactured by Frank Aman & Co.).
 An example can be examined in the Dayton Miller Flute Collection at the Library of Congress, Washington (DCM 1386).
-However, the fingering chart with an identical looking recorder designed and manufactured by Frank Aman himself in my own possession is dated 1938.
+However, the fingering chart with an identical looking recorder designed and manufactured by Frank Aman himself formerly in my own possession (Australia-Sydney: Powerhouse, Accession 2012/41/3) is dated 1938.
 The 'Aman' recorder was marketted by the Tonette Co., Chicago, a subsidiary of the Gibson guitar company.
-Recorders and 'tonettes' (a greatly simplified recorder, also designed and produced by Frank Aman) were marketted in their thousands by the Gibson guitar company to stave off hard times during the war (Carter, 2007; Bellson 1973).
-Incidentally, my own Aman recorder has raised finger-holes and German-style fingering, and the accompanying information leaflet describes the material as 'Durez' which probably refers to the Durez Company established in New York in 1923 who continue to produce thermosetting phenolic resins and molding compounds to this day.
+Recorders and 'tonettes' (a greatly simplified recorder, also designed and produced by Frank Aman) were marketted in their thousands by the Gibson guitar company to stave off hard times during the war (Carter, 1991; Bellson 1973).
+Incidentally, my own Aman recorder has raised finger-holes and German-style fingering, and the accompanying information leaflet describes the material as 'Durez' which probably refers to the Durez Company established in New York in 1923 which continues to produce thermosetting phenolic resins and molding compounds to this day.

 It might be said that the revival of the recorder early this century, its popularisation amongst amateurs between the wars, and its subsequent mass production in both England and Germany for use in schools were based loosely on one hand on the baroque style of recorder and on the renaissance model on the other.
 However, in reality, no particular historical model was closely followed by either camp.